shader-slang/spec/proposals/021-abstract-algebra-interface-hierarchy.md

 This comes with some downsides however:

-- Non-injective type families (where multiple input type combinations could produce the same output type) may lead to worse type inference.
+- Non-injective type families (where multiple input type combinations could produce the same output type) may lead to worse type inference
 - This flexibility, while powerful, introduces potential confusion about operation semantics
 - Most mathematical structures in abstract algebra assume operations are closed
 - The rare cases where heterogeneous operations are needed can be served by explicit conversion functions or dedicated methods.
-This can also be served by implicit conversions.
+This can also be served by implicit conversions

 The benefits of simpler type inference and clearer algebraic semantics outweigh the flexibility of heterogeneous operations.